devplayer0/fyp/report.md

 Dynamic or runtime performance analysis is also used over static analysis for the same reason.

+Performance is also not trivial to analyse, as the performance of a program is not as simple as running a stopwatch until a program finishes.
+Factors such as the platform used and interference from other programs can have an impact on such a measurement, for a start.
+It can also be difficult to compare two programs solely based on their run time, even if perfectly accurate.
+A program that runs twice as slowly as another might not be twice as poorly written.

-The final product will be designed to facilitate grading assignments in the modules "Introduction to Computing" (parts I and II), taught to first year computer science students.
+The final product should be able to facilitate grading assignments in Introduction to Computing.
 This will include testing against specific assignments given in the modules.
-The system will also need to integrate with Submitty, the online grading platform already used in the module.
-It's worth noting that the Introduction to Computing modules focus on writing programs to run on an ARM-based microcontroller.
+In order to work in the real world, the system will also need to integrate with Submitty.
+It's worth noting that the Introduction to Computing modules focus on writing programs to run on a microcontroller.
 At time of writing, this is specifically an STMicroelectronics STM32F4xx-based board (featuring an ARM Cortex-M4 core).
 This project will target the same platform.

-\newpage
+## Methodology

+The overall strategy to develop the best final system is to break down each high-level component in the system into smaller pieces and find the best solution to each of the more manageable chunks.
+One of the most obvious examples of this in the context of this project is the method of program evaluation.

+Broken out of the overall automated grading system, this part will be concerned with the actual execution of submissions, collecting metrics along the way.
+It's not immediately obvious which of a number of potential methods will prove to be the best for the project.
+A combination or ability to choose between a number of different options might be the ultimate answer.

 # Background